msu/csci-432-fall2021/README.md

-# CSCI 432: Advanced Algorithm Topicss, Fall 2021 #
+# CSCI 432: Advanced Algorithm Topics, Fall 2021 #

 This repository is for class materials for CSCI 432 in Fall 2021, taught by Prof. Fasy.